indodev-asia/roseonly_scraper/README.md

-scraps products and prices at roseonly.com.au using playwright and beautifulsoup and log to text file
+scraping products and prices at roseonly.com.au using playwright and beautifulsoup and log to text file